Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Classical analysis of scalar Carrollian electrodynamics

 \subsection{Lagrangian and conserved charges for sCED}

 We begin our discussion by proposing the Lagrangian for massive sCED.
 It must be noted that the Lagrangian for the massless scalar Carrollian electrdoyanmics was propsed in \cite{Bagchi:2019clu}.
-Their technique relied on Helmholtz integrability conditions\footnotemark.
-In a coordinate chart $x^I=(t,x^i)$ the Carroll invariant Lagrangian $\mathcal{\tilde{L}}$ for massless sCED is given by,
+Their technique relied on Helmholtz integrability conditions\footnote{Helmholtz conditions are the necessary and sufficient conditions which when satisfied by a set of second order partial differential equations, guarantees an \emph{action}.
+We request the reader to check \cite{Bagchi:2019clu}\cite{Banerjee:2020qjj}\cite{10.2307/1989912} for more details on the method and its applications.} In a coordinate chart $x^I=(t,x^i)$ the Carroll invariant Lagrangian $\mathcal{\tilde{L}}$ for massless sCED is given by,